Field of Mars Environmental Education Centre

 Cancellations

-Cancellations with less than four school week's notice will incur a $500 administration fee.
-This does not apply to cancellations due to weather or fire danger.
+Cancellations with less than 30 working school days notice will incur a $600 administration fee.

 Suggested timetable for up to six classes